MicrosoftDocs/azure-docs/articles/sql-database/sql-database-metrics-diag-logging.md

     ![Architecture](./media/sql-database-metrics-diag-logging/architecture.png)

-To understand the metrics and log categories that are supported by the various Azure services, please consider reading:
+To understand the metrics and log categories that are supported by the various Azure services, you might want to consider reading:

 * [Overview of metrics in Microsoft Azure](../monitoring-and-diagnostics/monitoring-overview-metrics.md)
 * [Overview of Azure diagnostics logs](../monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs.md)

 ## Enable logging of diagnostics telemetry

-Please use the first section of this document to enable diagnostics telemetry for databases, and the second part of the document to enable diagnostics telemetry for elastic pools, or Managed Instances.
+Use the first section of this document to enable diagnostics telemetry for databases, and the second part of the document to enable diagnostics telemetry for elastic pools, or Managed Instances.
 Use the later sections of this document to configure Azure SQL Analytics as a monitoring tool for viewing of the streamed database diagnostics telemetry.

 > [!NOTE]
 > In case you are using elastic pools or Managed Instances, besides enabling diagnostics telemetry for databases, you are also advised to enable diagnostics telemetry for these resources as well.
 This is because elastic pools and Managed Instances in the role of database containers have its own diagnostics telemetry which is separate from an individual database diagnostics telemetry.